-Health and Risk Communication, Digital and Social Media, Strategic Communication
+Health, Risk, and Environmental Communication, Digital and Social Media, Strategic Communication

 Sojung Claire Kim is an Assistant Professor in the Department of Communication at George Mason University.